-- Parent/stakeholder consultation parents and any interested parties were sent a letter with a link to the draft policy on the website asking for their feedback electronically at (insert email address or system) by (insert date) and invited to attend a meeting about the policy. - Pupil consultation we investigated what exactly pupils want from their relationships and health education by (insert how you did this/will do this with very limited pupils attending).
-Use the information you have gathered from pupil voice and how you will gather it on the way in which material is taught the content of what is taught is not part of the consultation; it is required. - 5.
-Pupil reflection we will ask pupils for feedback on the relationships and health education sessions/units once they have been completed during the academic year and use this feedback to further inform future sessions.
-We will do this by (insert how you will do this). - 6.
-Ratification once amendments were made, the policy was shared with governors and ratified.
+- Staff Consultation- all school staff are given the opportunity to look at the policy and make recommendations. - Parent/Stakeholder Consultation- parents and any interested parties are sent a letter with a link to the draft policy on the website asking them to provide feedback online by a given date.
+They are invited to attend a meeting about the policy. - Pupil Consultation we investigate what exactly pupils want from their relationships and health education through a pupil voice process. - Pupil Reflection- we ask pupils for feedback on completed relationships and health education sessions throughout the academic year and use this feedback to further inform future sessions. - Ratification- once amendments are made, the policy is shared with governors and ratified.